v0lkan/v0lkan/README.md

 It’s me Volkan.

-I’m a crazy-maker and I solve problems.
+I’m a crazy-maker who solves problems, and occasionally creates some.

 As an engineer, I solve problems: The context, the origin, or the nature of those problems are orthogonal to the approaches he takes in solving them.

-He’s simplistic, pragmatic, and to-the-point.
+I’m simplistic, pragmatic, and (*mostly*) to-the-point 🙃.

 You can find more of me at…